Steam (service): Linux

 In August 2018, Valve released a beta version of Proton (named Steam Play), an open-source Windows compatibility layer for Linux, so that Linux users could run Windows games on Linux directly through Steam.
 Proton comprises a set of open-source tools including Wine and DXVK.
 The software allows the use of Steam-supported controllers, even those not compatible with Windows.
 Released in February 2022, Valve's handheld computer, the Steam Deck, runs SteamOS 3.0, which is based on Arch Linux, and uses Proton to support Windows-based games without native Linux ports.
 Prior to the Steam Deck's release, Valve worked with various middleware developers to make sure their tools were compatible with Proton on Linux and maximize the number of games that the Steam Deck would support.
 This included working with various anti-cheat developers such as Easy Anti-Cheat and BattlEye to make sure their solutions worked with Proton.
 To help with compatibility, Valve developed a classification system to rank games based on how well they performed on Steam Deck out of the box.

 Support for Nvidia's proprietary deep learning super sampling (DLSS) on supported video cards and games was added to Proton in June 2021, though this is not available on the Steam Deck which is based on AMD hardware.

 In March 2022, Google offered a prerelease version of Steam on Chromebooks, and entered public beta in November 2022.
-In August 2025, Google announced that they will end Steam for Chromebook support in 2026.
+In August 2025, Google announced that it will end Steam for Chromebook support in 2026.

 Steamworks on PlayStation 3

 At E3 2010, Newell announced that Steamworks would arrive on the PlayStation 3 with Portal 2.
 Steamworks made its debut on consoles with Portal 2s PlayStation 3 release.
 Several features—including cross-platform play and instant messaging, Steam Cloud for saved games, and the ability for PS3 owners to download Portal 2 from Steam (Windows and Mac)—were offered.
 Valve's Counter-Strike: Global Offensive also supports Steamworks and cross-platform features on the PlayStation 3, including using keyboard and mouse controls as an alternative to the gamepad.
 Valve said it "hope[s] to expand upon this foundation with more Steam features and functionality in DLC and future content releases".

-Newell said that they would have liked to bring the service to the Xbox 360 through the game Counter-Strike: Global Offensive, but later said that cross-platform play would not be present in the final version of the game.
+Newell said that it would have liked to bring the service to the Xbox 360 through the game Counter-Strike: Global Offensive, but later said that cross-platform play would not be present in the final version of the game.
 Valve attributes the inability to use Steamworks on the Xbox 360 to limitations in the Xbox Live regulations of the ability to deliver patches and new content.
 Valve's Erik Johnson stated that Microsoft required new content on the console to be certified and validated before distribution, which would limit the usefulness of Steamworks' delivery approach.